This post contains links that we may earn a small commission for at no cost to you read more

 Rowing machines are a great way for seniors to exercise.
 Not only do you get a cardio workout, which improves circulation and blood flow through the whole body, you also build strength and muscle in this whole body workout.
+They really are the perfect exercise equipment for seniors, keep reading and I will explain why.

 What Is the Best Home Rower for Seniors?